Stylianos grew up in Heraklion, Crete.

 In Ireland, he works for the not-for-profit organization Barretstown as a photographer, but also as a moderator in life enhancing projects for seriously ill children.

 Co-founder of the digital media project ‘The World of Ronah’, Stylianos creates short documentary films and podcasts on travelling and photography.

-Stylianos was working around Asia photographing for IRIN news, the award-winning humanitarian news service of the United Nations.
+Stylianos has worked around Asia photographing for IRIN News, the award-winning humanitarian news service of the United Nations.

-In 2013 After a short business trip to London and Paris he went to morocco for a short period of time to try and explore a culture that’s affected drastically from Europe and the fighting between the tradition and the new European lifestyle.(like Greece).
-Stylianos wanted to see the difference that religion makes in that matter as well with the Moroccan being Muslims.
+In 2013, after a short business trip to London and Paris, he went to Morocco for a short period of time in order to photograph and explore a culture that is drastically affected by Europe but also, the fighting between the tradition and the new European lifestyle (just like it happens in Greece).

-In October 2013 Stylianos got honoured from the Greek president of the democracy for his work.
+In October 2013, Stylianos was honoured by the Greek President of Democracy.

 In December 2013, Stylianos presented his first “solo” exhibition called “Circle” in Athens.